Overview of Event Hubs Dedicated

 Inclusive and exclusive access to features

-The Dedicated offering includes features like Capture at no additional cost, and exclusive access to upcoming features like Bring Your Own Key (BYOK).
+The Dedicated offering includes features like Capture at no additional cost and exclusive access to features like Bring Your Own Key (BYOK).
 The service also manages load balancing, OS updates, security patches, and partitioning.
 So, you can spend less time on infrastructure maintenance and more time on building client-side features.

 Event Hubs Dedicated quotas and limits

 The Event Hubs Dedicated offering is billed at a fixed monthly price, with a minimum of 4 hours of usage.
-The dedicated tier offers all the features of the standard plan, but with enterprise-scale capacity and limits for customers with demanding workloads.
+The dedicated tier offers all the features of the premium plan, but with enterprise-scale capacity and limits for customers with demanding workloads.

 For more quotas and limits, see Event Hubs quotas and limits

 The self-serve experience to create an Event Hubs cluster through the Azure portal is now in Preview.
 If you have any questions or need help with onboarding to Event Hubs Dedicated, contact the Event Hubs team.